 5 Star Milan Hotels

-One of the top 5 star hotels in Milan Italy is the Mandarin Oriental located at Via Andegari 9, Brera, Milan, it is rated at 9.4.
+One of the top 5 star hotels in Milan Italy is the Mandarin Oriental located at Via Andegari 9, Brera, Milan close to the fashion district.

 A 5 star alternative to the Mandarin Oriental is the Palazzo Parigi Hotel & Grand Spa Milano

-located at Corso Di Porta Nuova 1, Brera, Milan and rated at 9.3.
+Located at Corso Di Porta Nuova 1, Brera, Milan in the heart of Milan’s fashion district.

 4 Star Milan Hotels

-The Square Milano Duomo is located at Via Alberico Albricci, 2-4, Centro Storico, Milan and rated 9.2.
+The Square Milano Duomo is located at Via Alberico Albricci, 2-4, Centro Storico, Milan.

 Berna Hotel Milan located at Via Napo Torriani 18, Stazione Centrale, Milan

 3 Star Milan Hotels

-Hotel Gran Duca di York located at Centro Storico – Sant’Ambrogio, Milan and rated 9.1.
+Hotel Gran Duca di York located at Centro Storico – Sant’Ambrogio, Milan close to the Duomo Cathedral.

-Lancaster Hotel Milan located at Via Abbondio Sangiorgio 16, Milan rated at 9.
+Lancaster Hotel Milan is located at Via Abbondio Sangiorgio 16, Milan a 15-minute walk to the centre of Milan.
+A great breakfast is included.